juntagrico/juntagrico/docs/reference/settings.rst

 ALLOW_JOB_UNSUBSCRIBE
 ^^^^^^^^^^^^^^^^^^^^^
-  If set to true, members can unsubscribe themselves from a job they signed up to previously by filling out a form.
+  If set to true, members can unsubscribe themselves (or reduce the slots they reserved) from a job they signed up to previously by filling out a form.

   Job contacts will be notified.

+  If the value is a string, unsubscribing will be allowed and the string will be displayed to the member, when they try to unsubscribe from a job.

-  Type: Boolean
+  Type: Boolean or String

   default value